shengyp/deep_matching/README.md

-# Knowledge_Graph_with_Tensor
+# Awesome_in_Deep_Matching

-Here, we are concentrate on collection of research papers relate to information extraction for multi-modal data.
+Here, we are concentrate on collection of research papers relate to the deep matching issues in multiple fields.

 Table of Contents